garrandall/popular-music-data/tracks/never-a-time-genesis.md

 Was so understanding, and by now you'd see
 But oh no...

-So sad, ohh, so sad
+So sad, oh, so sad
 That's the way that it goes, I know

 I'm gonna tell you right now...